benadamstyles/bs-fluture/README.md

 ## Justification

-Futures, as provided by Fluture, give the following benefits over Promises:
+Futures give the following benefits over Promises:

 - Futures are lazy, rather than eager.
 Creating a future doesn't actually perform the async task – that only happens when you consume the future with e.g. `fork()`.
 Promises, on the other hand, perform their async task as soon as they are created.
 If you want a Promise that you can pass around without actually running it, you have to wrap it in a function, introducing more boilerplate.
 - Cancellation is a built-in feature of futures.